pydemo/databuddy/README.md

  | Sybase IQ | dbisql.com | dbisql.com | dbisql.com
 TimesTen | TimesTen | ttBulkCp.exe | ttBulkCp.exe | ttIsql.exe
 SQLite | SQLite | sqlite3.exe | sqlite3.exe | sqlite3.exe

 ## What it doesn't do
-- It does not create target table
+- It does not create target table.
-- It does not pipe data (it extracts into a file then loads)
+- It does not pipe data (it extracts into a file then loads).
 - It should not be used Prod.
 Trial/ad-hoc use only.
+- It's not Excel replacement.
+- It's not a database.
+- It's not working with unstructured data.
+- It's not OLAP server.

 ##Implementation